Enselic/git-repo-language-trends/README.md

 # git-repo-language-trends
-Prints tabulated data about programming language usage over time in a git repository.
+Programming language usage over time in a git repository is plotted to an SVG file, based on total line count for given file extensions.

-Copy-paste the output into your favourite spreadsheet software to easily make a graph.
-Stacked area chart is recommended.

 # Example
 Simply pass the file extensions of the languages you want the trend for.